Wedding Season: Plot

-Ravi encourages Asha when she needs to make sure the pitch goes successfully, and Asha is recruited for an executive position in London.
-Suneeta mistakes Asha's text to her sister Priya about the big news as news of her engagement to Ravi.
-The families plan a surprise lunch, during which Asha confesses their deception and Ravi admits that he dropped out of MIT and has no intention of getting a socially acceptable career.
-Ravi also admits to paying for catering orders from his father's restaurant in the name of his financial trust, the same trust that invested in Asha's pitch.
-Enraged, Asha ends their relationship.
+Suneeta mistakes Asha's text to her sister Priya about her 'big news' as news of her engagement to Ravi.
+The families plan a surprise lunch, during which Asha's sister Priya accidentally confesses the deception and Ravi admits that he dropped out of MIT and has no intention of getting a more socially acceptable career.
+He also lets slip that he is the donor behind Red Star Standard who donated to Asha's company and contributed to her promotion.

+Enraged, Asha ends their relationship because of Ravi's dishonesty.
+She no longer trusts him, while Ravi declare that he has loved her since the day they met, Asha walks away and blocks him online.

 Later, Ravi argues with his parents about their disappointment in him.
+They resent the loss of years between them, although he points out that he is here now.
+Ravi announces that he and Yoshi are booked to go on a new DJ tour.

+Finding it difficult to wrap her head around the idea of leaving her family for London, James encourages her as he had left Jamaica for England years ago.
+Her dad comes into her office, also encouraging her to go.

-Priya gets cold feet during her wedding.
+Priya gets cold feet just before her wedding.
 Asha encourages her, realizing in turn that she truly loves Ravi.
-She goes to his family's restaurant to see him with another woman, and gives a speech about what a great guy he is.
+She goes to his family's restaurant, sees him with another woman who is revealed to be his cousin, and gives a speech about what an excellent man he is.
 Priya and Nick marry and introduce DJ Spellbound at the reception.
-Ravi and his parents reconcile, he admits his job to the community, and gets back together with Asha.
+As Ravi and his parents reconcile, he admits his job to the community, and Ravi and Asha get back together.